kusao-7/CauMonServer/README.md

 # CauMon: An Informative Online Monitor for Signal Temporal Logic

-This repository is for the artifact evaluation of the paper "CauMon: An Informative Online Monitor for Signal Temporal Logic", accepted by FM 2024.
+This repository is for the artifact evaluation of the paper ""

 ## Run in your local machine